halcyonnouveau/soppo/docs/donezo_manifesto.md

 3. No reliable transforms: regex can't count braces, can't handle nesting, can't know if it's in a string - and it's on the critical path
 4. No tooling foundation: can't build a formatter, linter, or proper LSP (not just relying on `gopls`) because there's no Dingo AST to work with (also yes I'm aware of the "source maps", but like... source maps? really?)

+> Update 2025-11-30:
+>
+> So it turns out Dingo has recently migrated away from using regex to a proper tokeniser (only for enums right now, but I'm assuming the idea is to do it for all Dingo features).
+This is a step in the right direction and is good.
+Doesn't change the fundamental problems with the architecture though.
+>
+> But I've also looked at this `ai-docs/AST_MIGRATION.md` document in the repo, and it kinda looks like they want to move towards a more traditional compiler?
+There's a "Target Architecture" section with a diagram that looks like this:
+>
+> `Dingo Parser -> Dingo AST -> Go Codegen`
+>
+> Like that's basically the standard architecture I've been talking about.
+So if it is moving towards this, fair enough I guess?
+Most of my critiques at that point will become invalid.
+>
+> I just don't understand why it wasn't done like this in the first place.
+It's not like it's much slower to prove out or anything (I mean... just look at Soppo), and it's going to take a lot longer to fix (and thus cost more... because AI) than just doing it right the first time.
+>
+> Anyway, I think I'm done trying to read this code ever again - it genuinely hurts my brain.

 If this were a human writing it, I'd tell them to read one of the canonical books on this stuff ["Crafting Interpreters"](https://craftinginterpreters.com/) to actually understand how things like this are supposed to be made.

 I'm completely speculating here, but I think Dingo's architecture emerged because Claude started using regex first as it's simple and handles most syntax transforms, along with using Go's parser because why bother making your own?